wanderingelephants/dipsip_client/README.md

 The application will be accessible at http://localhost:4000/webhook/etf.

-A volume will be mounted to /usr/src/app/data inside the container, linked to your DATA_ROOT_FOLDER on the host machine.
+A volume will be mounted to /usr/src/app/data inside the container, linked to your KITE_ACCESS_TOKEN_DATA_FOLDER on the host machine.

 Stopping the Application
 To stop the running container, press Ctrl+C in your terminal.
 To stop and remove the container, run:

 docker-compose down

+After the app starts go to http://localhost:4040/inspect/http

+This will reveal your ngrok tunnel URL.
+Something like https://<randomstring>.ngrok-free.app.

+In Kite dev console specify

+1. login call back as https://<randomstring>.ngrok-free.app/kite/login/success
+2. order status callback as https://<randomstring>.ngrok-free.app/kite/order/status